pschafran/purc/README.md

 # Linux
 conda env create -n purc --file purc_linux.yaml && conda activate purc
 ```
 If PURC fails to run it is likely due to dependency issues.
 See advanced installation at the bottom of this page.
+In addition to the main log file created in the working directory, R logs are created in each locus/sample directory in the output folder.

 ### Step 2: Get files ready ###
 PURC requires the following files: